tweedegolf/storage-abstraction/README.md

 Creates a new bucket, does not fail if the bucket already exists.
 If the bucket was created successfully (or it did already exist) it resolves with a simple "ok" or an empty string, else it will reject with an error message.

+> Note: dependent on the type of storage and the credentials used, you may need extra access rights for this action.
+E.g.: sometimes a user may only access the contents of one single bucket.

 ### <a name='selectbucket'></a>selectBucket

 ```typescript